Explicit coverings of families of elliptic surfaces by squares of curves: K3 surfaces

 \section{K3 surfaces}

-We now study the family of K3 surfaces with Picard lattice $L_2$ (Definition \ref{def:our-pic-short}) in order to relate them to other interesting families. \begin{defn} Let $K$ be a K3 surface with Picard lattice $L_2$. \end{defn} Our work in previous sections provides a proof of the following proposition: \begin{prop} There is an explicitly computable algebraic correspondence between $C_3^2$ and $K$, where $C_3$ depends on $K$ and is as defined in Section \ref{sec:constr-curves}.
+We now study the family of K3 surfaces with Picard lattice isometric to $L_1$ (Definition \ref{def:our-pic-short}) in order to relate them to other interesting families. \begin{defn} Let $K$ be a K3 surface with Picard lattice isometric to $L_1$. \end{defn}

+Our work in previous sections provides a proof of the following proposition: \begin{prop} There is an explicitly computable algebraic correspondence between $C_3^2$ and $K$, where $C_3$ depends on $K$ and is as defined in Section \ref{sec:constr-curves}.
 This correspondence induces a morphism of Hodge structures $H^2(C_{3}, \Z)\rightarrow H^2(K, \Z)$ when the base field of $K$ has characteristic zero. \end{prop} In this section, among other things, we prove the following statements: \begin{prop} $K$ is isogenous to a K3 surface $K_{gs}$ in $\P^4$ with $15$ ordinary double points. \end{prop} \begin{thm} The Hodge conjecture is true for fourfolds $K_{gs}\times K_{gs}$. \end{thm} The proofs appear at the end of the paper.
-Recall that surfaces $K_{gs}$ were first discussed by Garbagnati and Sarti in \cite{g-s}.
+The notation~$K_{gs}$ is in honour of Garbagnati and Sarti, who first discussed such surfaces in \cite{g-s}.